kasperengelen/kasperengelen.github.io/pages/buildsystems/swift.md

 ```
 ## Adding a dependency

 Since the current "hello world" example is quite boring, we can make it more interesting by adding some libraries to the project.
-Concretely, we will make use of the [Rainbow](https://github.com/onevcat/Rainbow) library that makes it easy to print coloured text to the terminal.
+Concretely, we will make use of the <smart-link linkType="ext" linkId="rainbow_lib">Rainbow</smart-link> library that makes it easy to print coloured text to the terminal.

 We can add dependencies by modifying the `Package.swift` file.
 The `Package` object has a `dependencies` argument where dependencies can be specified.
 Similarly, the `executableTarget` also takes a `dependencies` argument, with which you can specify the package (`package`) as well as the module (`name`) you wish to use in your code: